-15.1 The Department may grant a variance either upon its own motion or upon request of the applicant from the provisions of any rule and regulation herein, if it finds in specific cases, that a literal enforcement of such provision will result in unnecessary hardship to the

-- applicant and that such a variance will not be contrary to the public interest, public health and/or health and safety of the public.
-The provisions of this section shall not be applicable to the requirements of sections 4.0, 5.0, 6.0, and 7.0 of these regulations pertaining to qualifications for licensure and renewal of licenses. - 15.2 A request for a variance shall be filed by an applicant in writing, setting forth in detail the basis upon which the request is made. - 15.3 Upon filing of each request for variance with the Department and within a reasonable time thereafter, the Department shall notify the applicant by certified mail of its approval or denial.
+- 15.1 The Department may grant a variance either upon its own motion or upon request of the applicant from the provisions of any of these Regulation, if it finds in specific cases, that a literal enforcement of such provision will result in unnecessary hardship to the applicant and that such a variance will not be contrary to the public interest, public health and/or health and safety of the public.
+The provisions of §15.0 of these Regulations shall not be applicable to the requirements of §§ 4.0, 5.0, 6.0, and 7.0 of these Regulations pertaining to qualifications for licensure and renewal of licenses. - 15.2 A request for a variance shall be filed by an applicant in writing, setting forth in detail the basis upon which the request is made. - 15.3 Upon filing of each request for variance with the Department and within a reasonable time thereafter, the Department shall notify the applicant by certified mail of its approval or denial.
 A hearing date, time and place may be scheduled if the licensee appeals the denial.
-Such hearing shall be held in accordance with the provisions of section 16.1 herein.
+Such hearing shall be held in accordance with the provisions of §16.1 of these Regulations.